About Stored Value Cards

 Do a Lot of People Use These Military Stored Value Cards?

-Since the U.S. Treasury's SVC program started in 1997, about 9 million cards have been issued with more than $10 billion in value.
+Since the U.S. Treasury's SVC program started in 1997, over 9 million cards have been issued with more than $10 billion in value.

-Each year, cardholders use the card more than 80 million times to buy goods and services on ships and with merchants on military bases around the world.
+Each year, cardholders use the cards millions of times to buy goods and services on ships and with merchants on military bases around the world.

 How Does a Stored Value Card Work?